Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your child has aortic stenosis (AS).
 This condition occurs when the aortic valve doesn’t open all the way.
 It can also occur when the area above or below the valve is too narrow.
-As a result, blood flow from the heart to the rest of the body is obstructed (blocked).
+As a result, blood flow from the heart to the rest of the body (except the lungs) is blocked.
 Children with severe or critical AS require treatment.
 Treatment options include balloon valvuloplasty, valve repair, or valve replacement.

-Balloon valvuloplasty is a procedure done on the heart using a thin, flexible tube called a catheter.
-It’s performed by a cardiologist who has special training to use catheters to treat heart problems (cardiac catheterization).
-The procedure lasts about 2–4 hours.
-It takes place in a catheterization laboratory.
+Balloon valvuloplasty is a heart procedure using a thin, flexible tube called a catheter.
+A cardiologist who has special training to use catheters to treat heart problems (cardiac catheterization) does this procedure.
+It lasts about 2 to 4 hours and takes place in a catheterization lab at the hospital.
 You’ll stay in the waiting room during the procedure.

 You’ll be told to keep your child from eating or drinking anything for a certain amount of time before the procedure.
 Follow these instructions carefully.

-Your child is given medication (sedative or anesthesia).
+Your doctor inflates a balloon on the tip of catheter to open the stenotic (narrowed) aortic valve.
+Your child is given medicine (sedative or anesthesia).
 This is to help him or her relax and not feel discomfort or pain during the procedure.
 A breathing tube may be placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 The catheter insertion site (the groin) is cleaned and numbed.
 Then the catheter is inserted into a blood vessel in the groin.
-With the help of live X-rays, the catheter is advanced up through this blood vessel into the heart.
-Contrast dye may be injected through the catheter.
-The dye allows the inside of the heart to be seen more clearly on X-rays.
-A tiny balloon at the end of the catheter is inflated one or more times in the aortic valve.
-This forces the valve leaflets open.
-Then the catheter and balloon are removed.
+With the help of live X-rays, the catheter is guided up through this blood vessel into the heart.
+Your doctor may inject contrast dye through the catheter.
+The dye allows the inside of the heart to be seen on X-rays.
+The doctor will inflate a small balloon at the end of the catheter one or more times within the aortic valve.
+This forces the valve leaflets to open.
+Then he or she will remove the catheter and balloon.

-After the procedure: Your child is taken to a recovery room.
+Your child is taken to a recovery room.
 You can stay with your child during much of this time.
-It may take 1–4 hours for medications to wear off.
+It may take several hours for medicines to wear off.
 Pressure is applied to the catheter insertion site to limit bleeding.
-The leg with the catheter insertion site may need to be kept still for about 2–4 hours.
+The doctor or nurse will tell you how long your child needs to lie down and keep the insertion site still.
 Your child is cared for and monitored until he or she can leave the hospital.
 An overnight hospital stay is usually required.

 Reaction to contrast dye